pingcap/docs-dm/en/quick-start-create-source.md

 The document describes how to create a data source for the data migration task of TiDB Data Migration (DM).

 A data source contains the information for accessing the upstream migration task.
-Because a data migration task requires referring its corresponding data source to obtain the configuration information of access, you need to create the data source of a task Before creating a data migration task.
+Because a data migration task requires referring its corresponding data source to obtain the configuration information of access, you need to create the data source of a task before creating a data migration task.
 For specific data source management commands, refer to [Manage Data Source Configurations](manage-source.md).

 ## Step 1: Configure the data source